The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 An employee of the Comptroller of the Currency whose function is to examine federally chartered financial institutions.
 Examiners evaluate bank activities and management processes to ensure national banks operate in a safe and sound manner and comply with laws and regulations.

 The Federal regulatory agency that charters and supervises Federal credit unions.
 (NCUA also administers the National Credit Union Share Insurance Fund, which insures the deposits of Federal credit unions).
-See also Who Regulates My Bank?
+See related question Who Regulates My Bank?

-The program of flood insurance coverage and floodplain management administered under the Flood Disaster Protection Act (FDPA or Act) and applicable Federal regulations found in Title 44 of the Code of Federal Regulations, Subchapter B. See also Flood Insurance.
+The program of flood insurance coverage and floodplain management administered under the Flood Disaster Protection Act (FDPA or Act) and applicable Federal regulations found in Title 44 of the Code of Federal Regulations, Subchapter B. See related question Flood Insurance.

 A check drawn on a bank and signed by an authorized bank official.
 (Also known as a cashier's check.)

 Banks' legal right to seize funds that a guarantor or debtor may have on deposit to cover a loan in default.
-It is also known as right of setoff See also Right of Offset.
+It is also known as right of setoff.
+See related question Right of Offset.

 A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's website on the Internet.
 (This is also known as Internet or electronic banking.)